 Also of particular interest to those of us with a love for all things dragons is the apparent upgrade Viserion received when she was zombified by the Night King.
 Speculation is mounting that the blue flame she now exhales is much more powerful than a standard dragon blast.
-The folks at Motherboard even speculate that this "Ice Dragon" is juicing on dicyanoacetylene.

 A hotter flame could explain how Viserion managed to bring down the wall with explosive force and very little meltwater.
 It could also portend some very bad news for Daenerys, her dragons and the rest of the armies of Westeros.